 Review summary: Canon 50D vs 77D

 So what is the bottom line?
 Is there a clear favorite between the Canon 50D and the Canon 77D?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS 50D:

 - Larger viewfinder image: Features a viewfinder with a higher magnification (0.59x vs 0.51x).

 - Faster shutter: Has higher mechanical shutter speed (1/8000s vs 1/4000s) to freeze action.

 - Longer lasting: Can take more shots (800 versus 600) on a single battery charge.

 - Better sealing: Is weather sealed to enable shooting in dusty or wet environments.

 - Better studio light control: Has a PC Sync socket to connect to professional strobe lights.

 - More heavily discounted: Has been available for much longer (launched in August 2008).